Company

 The first was speed.
 A workflow gap identified during a close cycle is not translated into a ticket and queued.
 It is understood directly, in context, by the same organization responsible for fixing it.
 Engineers join customer conversations.
 Feedback loops compress.
 What used to take months now resolves in days.

 The second was prioritization.
 In a siloed model, product and deployment maintain separate views of importance.
 Velocity competes with stability.
 In a unified model, the question becomes simpler: what is blocking real workflows right now?
-That produces a different roadmap.
-The highest-value work is not what looks most ambitious.
 It is what actually makes the system usable.

 The third was context.
 Product decisions are made with direct exposure to real accounting environments.
 Deployment insights are not filtered or abstracted.
 They are part of the same system.
 This removes the need for translation and improves the quality of decisions across the board.